DeepRLCourse/DeepRLCourse.github.io/docs/recitations/week6.md

 **Comparison with Standard Multi-Armed Bandits:** The standard (context-free) MAB is a special case where the context $x_t$ is constant or irrelevant.
 Contextual bandits must learn a more complex mapping from contexts to actions.
 The challenge is to learn $\mu_a(x)$ from bandit feedback (observing rewards only for chosen arms).

 A contextual bandit resembles performing a new bandit problem for each context type, but generalization across contexts is crucial.
-Typically, a structured assumption for generalization is employed, such as parametric models $\mu_a(x) = f(x,\theta_a)$.
+Typically, a structured assumption for generalization is employed, such as parametric models

+$$
+\mu_a(x) = f(x,\theta_a)
+$$

 For example, linear models:

 $$
 \mu_a(x) = x^\top \beta_a \quad\text{or}\quad \mu_a(x) = x^\top \beta
 $$